LouiseSteward/learn/child-healthcare/text/quiz-01.md

 ---
-title: Test 1.
+title: Quiz 1.
 History and examination
 style: test
 ---

-# Test 1: History and examination
+# Quiz 1: History and examination

 1. What is the first step in the general examination of a child?
 	+	Introduce yourself.